Diversity, Social justice, Equity and Decolonization

 - The entire UvA must recruit a more diverse group of teachers with an intersectional approach to the recruitment process.
 For this purpose, agencies that specialize in broader socio-economic recruitment can be involved, with the process being;

-- The entire UvA must recruit a more diverse group of students, for instance by recruiting at more different kinds of high-schools or offering more scholarships.
+The entire UvA must recruit a more diverse group of students, for instance by recruiting at a variety of high-schools or offering more scholarships.

 Studying with a functional limitation

 The survey conducted by the Faculty Student Council of Humanities (FSR FGw) in 2017 among students with a functional limitation revealed that this group is underrepresented.
 TOF therefore believes that all solutions produced by this survey should be implemented by the faculty board.
 Information with regard to studying with a functional limitation needs to be made more accessible.
-In line with the advice of the FSR FGw in 2018, TOF advocates that students with a functional limitation get appointed a fixed contact person that can support them all throughout their studies.
-At the moment, it is often unclear to students who they can turn to.
-With the help of this contact person, it has to be made easier for students to request special facilities.
+In line with the advice of the FSR FGw in 2018, TOF advocates that students with a functional limitation be appointed to a fixed contact person that can support them throughout their studies.
+Currently, it is often unclear to students who they can turn to.
+With the help of this contact person, it must be made easier for students to request special facilities.
 TOF wants the Faculty Diversity Officer to pay special attention to students that have a functional limitation.

 A lot can be gained in the construction of the new city center campus when it comes to students with both physical and mental limitations.
-TOF thinks that there should be enough lifts, less carpet, and enough contemplation rooms for a place to wind down in the new and refurbished buildings.
+TOF believes that there should be enough lifts, less carpet and enough contemplation rooms for a place to wind down in the new and refurbished buildings.

-To refine the supervision of students with a functional disability, it is essential to listen carefully to students with experience in this field.
-TOF therefore believes that the disability platform should be involved in the structural plans of the FGw.
-TOF is also of opinion that attention should be paid to dealing with students with a physical or mental disability in the training programmes of teachers.
+To refine the supervision of students with a functional limitation, it is essential to listen carefully to students with experience in this field.
+TOF therefore believes that the disability platform should be actively involved in examining accessibility in regard to the structural plans of the FGw.
+TOF also asserts that attention should be paid to neurodiversity in students and students with a functional limitation in the training programmes of teachers.

 The corona-crisis has posed a challenge to us all and the Faculty of Humanities is not exempt from this.
-TOF is happy to see that the BSA rules will not be maintained this year , so students do not have to fear quitting their studies because of corona.
+TOF is happy to see that the BSA rules have not been maintained last year and have been eased this year , so students do not have to fear quitting their studies because of corona.
 In a Faculty like ours, physical education is very important.
-Therefore, TOF hopes to see a return to physical lectures and seminars the moment the RIVM thinks it is responsible to do so again.
+Therefore, TOF hopes to see a return to physical lectures and seminars the moment the RIVM thinks it is responsible to do so again, especially considering the length of time most students have been forced to attend online classes.
 If there is no other choice but to have online education, the Faculty needs to try even harder to ensure the quality of this education.
-Furthermore, the digital education that took place last semester needs to be evaluated.
+Furthermore, the digital education that took place the past semesters needs to be evaluated.
 In the future, the decision to have online education should be made by the faculties and not on the central level.
 The Faculty councils should have the right of advice on this decision.

-TOF wants the Faculty of Humanities to be transparent about both its privacy regulations and its data protection protocol.
-It is paramount that students are informed about the ways the faculty is protecting its students’ privacy and data.
-More transparency is needed in many areas, for instance about Turnitin.
+TOF wants the Faculty of Humanities to be transparent about its privacy regulations, the processing of personal data, its data protection protocol and its plans for digitalization.
+It is of paramount importance that students are informed about the ways the faculty is protecting its students’ privacy and data.